How does Radix work differ from traditional psychotherapy?

 What’s the difference between Radix & other Reichian approaches?

-A. While all Neo-Reichian approaches evolved from Wilhelm Reich’s work, some theoretical differences have occurred over time that result in the techniques being different.
+While all Neo-Reichian approaches evolved from Wilhelm Reich’s work, some theoretical differences have occurred over time that result in the techniques being different.
 Also, most approaches have at some point incorporated theory and techniques from people other than Reich.
-Radix, for instance, was developed by Charles Kelley, who is a vision psychologist and was a student both of Reich and of Bates vision work.
-So Radix incorporates Bates work as well as Reichian ideas; also, it has evolved along with developments in the verbal psychotherapy field.
+Radix, for instance, was developed by Charles Kelley, who was an experimental psychologist and was a student both of Reich and of Bates vision work.
+Radix has evolved to incorporate theories of object relations, human development, attachment and trauma, as well as the applied research of neurobiology.

 In particular, what’s the difference between Radix & Bioenergetics?

-A. Radix and Bioenergetics are both “neo-Reichian” body work modalities, meaning they are both rooted in the work and theories of Wilhelm Reich, and both were developed by students of Reich.
+Radix and Bioenergetics are both “neo-Reichian” bodywork modalities, meaning they are both rooted in the work and theories of Wilhelm Reich, and both were developed by students of Reich.
 While they have a lot in common, over time they have diverged in some basic theory and technique.
-Perhaps largest difference is that Radix work usually begins by working with muscular tension in the head and face, and gradually works downwards through the body, while Bioenergetics generally works in the opposite direction: starting with the feet and legs and working upwards.
+Perhaps largest difference is that Radix work usually begins by working with muscular tension in the eyes, head and face, and gradually works downwards through the body, while Bioenergetics generally works in the opposite direction: starting with the feet and legs and working upwards.
+In addition, Radix has a primary focus on restoring pulsation of the breath, as well as internal and external contact.

 And what’s the difference between Radix and Primal work?